icecoldkill/mlmodelcstoolslab/README.md

 ## Model Overview
 This project aims to predict whether a breast mass is benign or malignant using the Breast Cancer Wisconsin (Diagnostic) Dataset.
 We are using a decision tree classifier as a weak machine learning model for this task.
+-Initial or base reported accuracy is :
+Accuracy of the decision tree classifier: 0.9473684210526315

 ## Model Specifications
 - Model: Decision Tree Classifier